slatedocs/slate/source/includes/api/_shift.md

 This method is used by anyone to pick up a shift for themselves.
-By default, all conflict checking that is enabled for the site and is applicable to pick-up shifts is applied (this cannot be changed), the shift will be acknowledged (this cannot be changed).
+By default, all conflict checking that is enabled for the site and is applicable to pick-up shifts is applied (this cannot be changed), and the shift will be acknowledged (this cannot be changed).

 > Request example: